Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Introduction

 Despite the wealth of experimental demonstrations, predictive modeling and analysis of LAM elements and circuits is nontrivial and remains a handicap for technology development.
 The difficulties are partially by virtue of fundamental mathematical challenges about nonlinear differential systems.
 One illustrious example is the second part of Hilbert's $16^{\text{th}}$ problem that questions whether there exists a finite upper bound for the number of limit cycles of planar polynomial differential systems.
 It remains unsolved today even for quadratic polynomials (degree $n=2$)~\cite{Ilyashenko02}.
-Qualitative local analysis, on the contrary, are facilitated by small-signal linearization techniques which allow linear analysis to be applied near hyperbolic fixed points of a nonlinear system~\cite{Perko91}.
-A key theoretical contribution made by Chua is the local activity (LA) theorem, which states that the LA is a necessary prerequisite for the emergence of complexity in nonlinear systems~\cite{Chua05}.
-Moreover, Chua provided a set of computationally practical criteria for identifying the \emph{edge of chaos} (EOC) region that is both locally active and locally stable, where most of the complexity phenomena emerge.
+Qualitative local analysis, on the contrary, are facilitated by small-signal linearization techniques, which allow linear analysis to be applied to a nonlinear system near a \textit{hyperbolic} fixed point with all eigenvalues of the linearization having non-zero real parts~\cite{Perko91}.
+A key theoretical contribution made by Chua is the local activity (LA) theorem, which provides a rigorous mathematical definition of the LA as a necessary prerequisite for the emergence of complexity in nonlinear systems~\cite{Chua05}.
+Moreover, Chua provided a set of explicit and computable criteria in the parameter space, that allows identifying the \emph{edge of chaos} (EOC) region that is both locally active and locally stable, where most of the complexity phenomena emerge.

 Mathematically rigorous but unphysical toy models of nonlinear dynamical elements were frequently used in the LA analysis procedure~\cite{Mannan16,Mannan17}.
 For engineering practice, such toy models could not offer a link between circuit or network level dynamics and measurable physical properties of constituent components.
 A recent review thoroughly elaborated the importance of applying appropriate device physics into mathematical memristor framework, and defining physically relevant model parameters to control the circuit dynamic behavior~\cite{Brown22a}.